-It is a little more fussy than other tie dye folding techniques but I’m pretty happy with the way it turned out.
+It is a little more fussy than other tie dye folding techniques but I am pretty happy with the results.
 I will have to practice my pleating, though to make the shape neater.
 Someday 🙂

 we may receive a small commission.
 See full Disclosure here for details.

-– Plastic to cover table
+- Plastic table cover

 - Plastic Zip Bags

-How to Tie Dye Step by Step
+How to make a Heart Tie Dye: Step by step instructions:

 Prep Your Tee Shirt for Dyeing

-Folding the Tee Shirt
+Fold the Tee Shirt

-Now, take the tee shirt or other fabric out of the soaking water and squeeze out any excess.
+Now, take the tee shirt or other fabric out of the soaking water and squeeze out any excess liquid.

 Starting at one edge of the drawn heart, pinch both layers and gather/pleat the shirt all along the drawn heart line.
 This may take a bit of practice.
 Feel free to start over (I did many times!)